Ambarsariya

-Ambarsariya is an Indian Punjabi comedy thriller film directed by Mandeep Kumar, written by Dheeraj Rattan and starring Diljit Dosanjh, Monica Gill, Navneet Kaur Dhillon, Lauren Gottlieb as the main cast of the film and was released worldwide on 25 March 2016.
+Ambarsariya is an Indian Punjabi comedy thriller film directed by Mandeep Kumar, written by Dheeraj Rattan and starring Diljit Dosanjh, Monica Gill, Navneet Kaur Dhillon, and Lauren Gottlieb as the main cast.
+It was released worldwide on 25 March 2016.
 The movie was remade in Odia in 2018 as Prem Kumar: Salesman of the Year.

 Plot

-Jatt Ambarsariya alias Diljit Singh (Diljit Dosanjh) lives a dual life as a RAW agent and insurance agent.
+Jatt Ambarsariya (Diljit Dosanjh) lives a dual life as a RAW agent and insurance agent.
 He is put on a mission to save the honest and idealistic Home Minister of Punjab from a drug mafia who is plotting the minister's murder.

 During the course of the mission, Jatt Ambarsariya meets Jasleen Kaur (Navneet Kaur Dhillon), his boss at the insurance company.
 His boss falls for him.
 Then there is Kirat (Monica Gill), his landlord who is smitten by his charm and calmness.
 In accomplishing his mission, he falls in love with both of them and the same goes for them, resulting in a love triangle.

 We flash forward to present time where Jatt is at a Dhaba and he is talking to some bystanders.
 One of them asks what happened with the girls he loved?
 Jatt stated that after the conclusion of his mission, he vowed to remain true to his job so he broke their hearts.
 The bystanders in shock walk away in disgust.
 We see Jatt hop on his motorcycle riding away in the night.